chrisnoonan98675/site/xl-release/how-to/configure-custom-dashboards.markdown

 - release value stream
 ---

 In XL Release 8.1 and later you can create and configure personalized dashboards.
-Custom dashboards can be used to monitor a range of metrics across multiple releases, various folders and templates, Jenkins builds, JIRA tickets, or any custom item you wish to monitor.
+Custom dashboards can be used to monitor a range of metrics across multiple releases, folders, and templates.
+You can also create and add [custom tiles](xl-release/how-to/create-custom-tiles.html) to your dashboard.

 ## Permissions and roles
 The create dashboard global permission is required to create dashboards, see [Grant the create dashboard permission](#grant-the-create-dashboard-permission).
 Users with this permission can create and edit dashboards.